johnwbyrd/splintercat/docs/llm.md

 - Use ruff - Run ruff check after major changes and make sure to clean up any problems

 - **WRITE THE LEAST AMOUNT OF CODE POSSIBLE** - Much of the functionality we need already exists in Pydantic or other python libraries.
 USE THEM.
 Do not reinvent the wheel.

+- Document code flow using debug messages.
+We use a simple wrapper around logfire in log.py.
+Do not refer to logfire directly in the code.
+Use spans when documenting long-running processes and complex sequences.

 ## Documentation Style